Written By: Dr. Adam McLeod, ND, BSc

 I have personally witnessed on many different occasions where patients have dramatic improvements from chemotherapy induced nausea when they use ginger tea.
 It is easy to make the ginger tea.
 Just go to your local grocery store and buy some fresh ginger root.
 Cut the ginger into small pieces until you have a handful of ginger slices, then place the ginger into a pot of boiling water.
 Let it simmer for 15 minutes with the lid on to keep all the volatile oils contained within the tea.
 Filter the pieces of ginger out of the tea using a strainer and allow the tea to cool until it is a pleasant warm tea.
 Slowly sip at the tea and give it about 30 minutes to work.
 Some people find the tea more tolerable if honey is added after the ginger pieces have been filtered out.

 You must have professional guidance when developing a cancer treatment plan.
 A Naturopathic Doctor can help you to develop a safe and effective treatment plan.
 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hons) Molecular biology, Motivational Speaker and International Best Selling Author.
-He currently practices at his clinic in Vancouver, British Columbia where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices at his clinic in Vancouver, British Columbia where he focuses on integrative cancer care. http://www.yaletownnaturopathic.com

 1) Pereira, M. M., et al. “Zingiber officinale Roscoe (ginger) as an adjuvant in cancer treatment: a review.”
 Journal of BU ON.: official journal of the Balkan Union of Oncology 16.3 (2010): 414-424.